Restoring a Battlefield

 The site of the Pizza Hut has since become a memorial park, with this pyramid commemorating Cleburne's death and the sacrifices of the soldiers who fought here.

-A short distance from the Pizza Hut property was the Holt House, another small tract of land with great historical significance.
+A short distance from the Pizza Hut property was another small tract of land with great historical significance.
 The Union army's main defensive line ran through the yard of this home and was the site of the Confederate breakthrough on November 30th.
 Like many other Civil War "breakthrough" sites, this ground was the scene of intense hand-to-hand combat as the two sides became embroiled in a terrific melee that lasted until dark.

-In 2010, Franklin’s Charge, with the assistance of the Civil War Trust, purchased the Holt House property and the postwar house was subsequently torn down.
-From here, visitors can now look southward from the Union army's perspective and see—almost—the Confederate position near the Cleburne monument.
+In 2010, Franklin’s Charge, with the assistance of the Civil War Trust, purchased this property.
+From here, visitors can now look southward from this previously unprotected land and see—almost—the Confederate position near the Cleburne monument.
 This was an incredible success for preservationists, but there is still work to be done.

 The following year, the Trust acquired another small residential tract next to the site of the famous Cotton Gin – one of the landmarks of the battlefield.

 Hundreds died here, including Gen. Hiram Granbury.
 Want a pizza with that?
 View of the Civil War Trust’s most recent acquisition at Franklin—the keystone!
 (Rob Shenk)

 In November 2012, Civil War Trust and Franklin’s Charge embarked on a campaign to reclaim this portion of the Franklin battlefield breakthrough region.
 Situated between the Cleburne monument and the Holt property, it was home to a Domino's Pizza franchise and small market selling cheap beer.
 But on November 30, 1864, this ground was the scene of tremendous bloodshed and incalculable chaos in 1864 as Cleburne's brigades smashed headlong into the Federal earthworks.
 The campaign succeeded, and this blood-soaked ground is now being restored.

 This painting by renowned artist Troiani depicting Patrick Cleburne's final moments gives us a glimpse of what the strip center and the surrounding area might have looked like on November 30, 1864.
 (Image courtesy of Don Troiani, historicalimagebank.com)